amfion/coffee_machine/README.md

-# coffee_machine
+# Coffee machine and other projects
-I'm learning Python with Kurs Python z JetBrains Academy!
+I'm learning Python with JetBrains Academy!
 SO AWESOME, WOW !!!